nullvoidptr/qcon/README.md

-# quickconnect #
+# qcon #

-quickconnect is a Go library implementing the Synology QuickConnect protocol.
+`qcon` is a Go library implementing the Synology QuickConnect protocol.

 ## What is QuickConnect? ##